PyMvs/TelegramStableDiffusion/README.md

 5. Talk to BotFather and create a bot [FatherBot](https://t.me/BotFather).

-6. it is recommended to create an .env file to hide all the private and personal information to be used in the project
+6. It is recommended to create an .env file to hide all the private and personal information to be used in the project

 7. Install libraries from ```requirements.txt``` (*search in the code of Google Collab for more information to execute the .py*)